Autoencoding Conditional Neural Processes for Representation Learning: Model

-Where the generative model assumes a simple independent factorisation for \(p_\theta(\xm|\bm{a})\), the posterior typically can have varying levels of flexibility.
-To capture this, we explore two separate formulations of \(q_\phi(\xm | \bm{y})\) in \cref{eq:ppsvae-q1,eq:ppsvae-q2}, one with an independent factorisation (\ppsvaei) and one with a more flexible autoregressive formulation (\ppsvaea).
-Again, \(h_\phi^1, h_\phi^2, \text{and} h_\phi^3\) are parametrised neural networks that transform inputs to distribution parameters.
-In \ppsvaea, \({x_{<m}}\) for \(m=1\) is assumed to be null.
+where the generative model independently factorisation \(p_\theta(\xm|\bm{a})\), and the posterior uses an autoregressive formulation.
+Again, \(h_\phi^1 \text{and}\ h_\phi^2\) are parametrised neural networks that transform inputs to distribution parameters.
+In eq. \ref{eq:ppsvae-qxm}, \({x_{<m}}\) for \(m=1\) is assumed to be null.

 Putting the generative and inference models together, we construct the variational evidence lower bound (ELBO) as